shteeven/conference/README.md

 [6]: https://developers.google.com/appengine/docs/python/endpoints/endpoints_tool

 ## Design Decisions -- Session and Speaker Models
-The Session model is a child of Conference.
-The conferenceKey and name are the only two fields that are required.
-The speakerKey field will be populated if a websafeSpeakerKey is sent with the SessionInForm.
-The date and startTime properties are formatted as YYYY-MM-DD and HH:mm respectively, with the date property able to take in a dateTime format and splice it to the appropriate size.
+The Session model is a child of Conference. `conferenceKey` and `name` are the only two fields that are required. `speakerKey` property will be populated if `websafeSpeakerKey` field is sent with the SessionInForm. `date` and `startTime` fields are formatted as `YYYY-MM-DD` and `HH:mm` respectively, with `date` field able to take in a `dateTime` format and splice it to the appropriate size.
 Sessions can be looked up based on the conference they are under, speaker name, start time, and type, or types if the user selects multiple.

-Under Sessions, highlights field is a list of StringFields.
-This a choice based on the assumption that highlights will be short and displayed as lists, rather than paragraphs.
+Under Sessions, `highlights` property is a list of `StringProperties`.
+This is a choice based on the assumption that the highlights will be short and displayed as lists, rather than paragraphs.

-Speaker entities provide a websafe key in their forms to be inserted in SessionInForm.
-The name field is required.
+Speaker entities provide a websafe key in their forms to be inserted in SessionInForm. `name` field is required.

 ## Additional Queries
-There are two additional queries: sessionGetOfTypes and sessionGetByTime. sessionGetOfTypes function takes a list of types of sessions the user would like to see.
-It then looks up the sessions and returns a list of session forms that match the criteria.
-The sessionGetByTime takes in a string with the time formatted as HH:mm.
+There are two additional queries: `sessionGetOfTypes` and `sessionGetByTime`.
+`sessionGetOfTypes` function takes a list of types of sessions the user would like to see.
+It then looks up the sessions and returns a list of session forms that match the criteria. `sessionGetByTime` takes in a string with the time formatted as `HH:mm`.
 It then queries for sessions that start at or after the time specified.
 This function also returns a list of session forms.

 ## Query Related Problem
-The problem with having the time and exclusion of a type of session is that NDB does not allow inequalities on two different fields.
-My solution to have a constant list of possible session types and remove those types the user has selected to exclude.
-With the remaining list of types, the query is then filtered with Session.typesOfSession.IN(types); types being the list of remaining types that the user has not excluded.
-This solution can be done with a single or list value.
+The problem with having the time, and exclusion of a type of session, is that NDB does not allow inequalities on two different fields.
+My solution is to have a constant list of possible session types and remove those types the user has selected to exclude.
+With the remaining list of types, the query is then filtered with `Session.typesOfSession.IN(types)`; types being the list of remaining types that the user has not excluded.
+This solution can be done with a single or list of values.
 My implementation takes in a list of values.

 ## Formatting
 ### LINES --
 Python files in this project do not adhere to the PEP-8 80 characters/line maximum.
-For the sake of readability in the authors dev environment, the lines have a max length of 120 characters.
+For the sake of readability in the author's dev environment, the lines have a max length of 120 characters.

 ### FUNCTION NAMES --